-For us, sustainability management is a process of co-creating value as a unified enterprise and in partnership with our stakeholders.
-It is the practice of being perceptive of social issues in the value chain — whether those issues relate to the global environment, human rights, or personal wellbeing — and creating social value through solutions that meet the expectations of all stakeholders, and thus contributing to a more sustainable food future and higher corporate value for the Group.
-By deriving profit from valuable and timely product solutions and reinvesting that profit into the creation of more sustainable food systems, we can create a fast-moving virtuous cycle that achieves both sustainable business growth and development in society.
+Through sustainability management with all our employees and co-creation with our stakeholders, our goal is to develop a sustainable society based on our vision in the Fuji Oil Group Management Philosophy: “Together with our stakeholders, we will co-create a sustainable future for food, based on plant-based ingredients that are both delicious and healthy.”
+All our Group employees strive to quickly perceive social issues in the value chain related to the global environment, human rights, or personal wellbeing, in order to reduce risks and provide solutions that meet the expectations of all our stakeholders and create social value.
+By doing so, we aim to create a sustainable future for food and enhance corporate value for the Group.
+Deriving profit from valuable and timely product solutions and reinvesting that profit into the creation of more sustainable food systems, we can create a fast-moving virtuous cycle that achieves both sustainable business growth and development in society.

 The Fuji Oil Group’s Value Creation Goals